 Will I be able to pay fees in instalments?

-Colleges operate their own fees schedule and this arrangement is dependent on the College.
+Course fees are collected by colleges.
+Colleges operate their own fees schedule and this arrangement is dependent on the college.

 Couldn’t find your answers under our FAQ section?